RamyHakam/multi_tenancy_bundle/README.md

         # You can use the same options here for the same doctrine commands.

 ### Note:
-  All the doctrine migration commands and files is generated and executed especially for tenant databases independent of main db migrations, Thanks for Doctrine migration bundle v3+ .
+  All the doctrine migration commands and files is generated and executed especially for tenant databases independent from the main db migrations, Thanks for Doctrine migration bundle v3+ .

 ### Usage Example
- You can dispatch the event where ever you want to switch to custom db
+ You can dispatch the event where ever you want to switch to a custom db

    ```php
       namespace App\Controller;